Supercritical CO2 Extraction

 Extraction accomplished through hydrocarbon solvents is effective, but not entirely safe for producers or consumers.
 During extraction, it is vital to remember that common solvents in this category are hexane, propane and butane – all of which are very volatile.
 This poses an increased risk for fire and explosions.
 With that comes increased costs for blast-ready rooms, infrared gas detectors and C1D1 specifications that add to overall operational costs.

 While the majority of these hydrocarbons are taken out of an extract during solvent removal, it is not guaranteed that the entirety of these byproducts will be removed.
-This means that consumers are faced with the choice of consuming a hemp or cannabis extract containing parts-per-million (PPM) of these solvents.
+This means that consumers are faced with the choice of consuming a hemp extract containing parts-per-million (PPM) of these solvents.
 There is little research to assume that continued, daily use of these products will have no long-term health effects over the course of a consumer’s life.

-Another popular extraction solvent, ethanol is a very effective method for extracting cannabinoids from hemp and cannabis.
+Another popular extraction solvent, ethanol is a very effective method for extracting cannabinoids from hemp.
 The problem, however, comes in the most common form used for extraction: denatured ethanol.
 Where food grade ethanol is a very safe option (think grain alcohol as an example) it is far too costly for any sustainable business model.
 Therefore, manufacturers turn to denatured ethanol which is Generally Regarded As Safe (GRAS) by the FDA, but contains chemical denaturants used to deter recreational consumption so that it can be sold as fuel, cleaners and other products without paying beverage taxes

-Although denatured ethanol is created specifically with the intent of preventing human consumption, it is the common form of ethanol used in hemp and cannabis extraction.
+Although denatured ethanol is created specifically with the intent of preventing human consumption, it is the common form of ethanol used in hemp extraction.
 Like hydrocarbon extraction, solvent removal eliminates a significant amount of the ethanol left over from the extraction process, but it is never guaranteed that all of the ethanol is removed.
 In fact, the FDA allows for certain PPM of pentane, methanol, hexane and other denaturants in extracts that are still considered “safe” for consumption.
 It is unknown whether or not daily consumption of residuals could have lasting negative effects on the body.

 Supercritical CO2 Extraction